-And who is he who will harm you if you become followers of what is good?”**

-OUTDATED:

 And who is he who will harm you

-“And” is a continuation of the idea of the quote running from 3:10-12.
-If God sovereignly and providentially cares for the righteous, no one can do anything to us that God disapproves.
+“And” is an inference from the quote running from 3:10-12.
+If God sovereignly and providentially cares for the righteous, no one can do anything to us that God disapproves of.

 “Harm” in this context means the discrediting of our testimony.